-JEFFERSON COUNTY–Jefferson County, Colorado’s fourth-most populos county, with more than 580,000 residents is asking voters to override the revenue and spending constraints of the Taxpayer Bill of Rights (TABOR) with a November ballot issue.
+JEFFERSON COUNTY–Jefferson County, Colorado’s fourth-most populous county, with more than 580,000 residents is asking voters to override the revenue and spending constraints of the Taxpayer Bill of Rights (TABOR) in November with Ballot Issue 1A.
 The County wants to keep and spend excess tax revenues it collects rather than refunding it to taxpayers.

 This comes at the same time that the State of Colorado is making the same kind of request, in perpetuity, for all excess revenues it collects with Proposition CC.